 - Paper 3 covers key impacts of psychology in modern society through schizophrenia, addiction, gender and isues and debates.

 Research Methods questions are also embedded into all 3 papers.

 Although essays are relatively short, there may be 3 of them on each paper.
 Students will be supported to practice essay writing skills.

-A level Psychology often sparks an interest in our students not only towards the further study of Psychology, but also towards Forensic Psychology, Counselling, Criminal Justice, Youth and Community Work, Human Relations, Business/Media related courses, Biopysychology, Nursing and others.
+A level Psychology often sparks an interest in our students not only towards the further study of Psychology, but also towards Forensic Psychology, Counselling, Criminal Justice, Youth and Community Work, Human Relations, Business/Media related courses, Biopysychology, Nursing and Education.
 Additionally, it provides a sound basis for entry into other vocationally related fields.